MobleyLab/blues/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to blues's documentation!
+Welcome to the BLUES documentation!
 =================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   Introduction
+   intro
+   installation
    module_doc
-   Citations
-   Acknowledgements
+   examples

 Indices and tables
 ==================